|

 Additional characters can be added to the variable as fix parts of the filename i.e. ->

 "$hostname;bla".
 In this case "bla" is added to each filename.
-NOTE: "Use Seperator as Placeholder End" must be checked if characters are added to the filename. |
+NOTE: "Use Separator as Placeholder End" must be checked if characters are added to the filename. |

-| Additional Seperator | This char is used as seperator in the Data File |
+Additional Separator | This char is used as separator in the Data File |

-| Use Seperator as Placeholder End |
+Use Separator as Placeholder End |

 Use this option if there is no special character (see 4.2) between placeholder and data.
 Example: Placeholder: $test Template: $testTEXT In this case it is not possible to identify the placeholder.
-With this option all the placeholders have the same ending char - the "Additional Seperator" Example: $test;TEXT Now the $test; placeholder can be identified and replaced by the data.
+With this option all the placeholders have the same ending char - the "Additional Separator" Example: $test;TEXT Now the $test; placeholder can be identified and replaced by the data.
 Result (data for $test = 1234): 1234TEXT |

-| Modus | The result will be stored in one file or in seperate files.
+Modus | The result will be stored in one file or in separate files.
 Select your choice. |

-| Append Output if.... | If the output file already exists, the file will be replaced or the new output will be appended |
+Append Output if.... | If the output file already exists, the file will be replaced or the new output will be appended |

 5. Configure Devices